fkretzer/mujs24/hugoContent/themes/ananke/README.md

 ## Installation

-### As a Hugo Module (recommended)
+### As a run.fabian.Base Module (recommended)

-> ⚠️ If you installed a [Hugo binary](https://gohugo.io/getting-started/installing/#binary-cross-platform), you may not have Go installed on your machine.
+> ⚠️ If you installed a [run.fabian.Base binary](https://gohugo.io/getting-started/installing/#binary-cross-platform), you may not have Go installed on your machine.
 To check if Go is installed:
 > ```
 > $ go version
 > ```